Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Case Studies

 Every oracular program is automatically equipped with a natural self-improvement mechanism reminiscent of Expert Iteration~\cite{anthony2017thinking}.
-Each time a problem is solved through search, examples of correct decisions can be extracted along the tree path leading to success and even assembled into a maintainable demonstration (leveraging the completeness of the demonstration language).
+Each time a problem is solved through search, examples of correct decisions can be extracted along the tree path leading to success.
 These examples can then be used to improve future executions, for instance through few-shot prompting, retrieval~\cite{gao2023retrieval}, or fine-tuning.
 Delphyne allows domain-specific knowledge to be leveraged for refining this coarse mechanism---for example, by integrating negative feedback, assigning credit for the successful solving of independent subproblems, or retroactively revisiting answers in strategies that perform iterative repair.
-It does so by defining a \code{Feedback} effect that strategies can use to declare \emph{hindsight knowledge} about the outcomes of previous choices.
+It does so by defining a \code{Feedback} effect that strategies can use to declare \emph{hindsight knowledge} about the outcomes of previous choices (Appendix~\ref{ap:self-improvement-and-reflection}).